 Mixing Benzos and Cocaine – Is it Safe?

-Cocaine is a dangerous illicit drug that acts as a stimulant, increasing heart rate and blood pressure, raising body temperature, helping to keep a person awake, and heightening energy levels, focus, and attention capabilities.
+Cocaine is a dangerously addictive drug that acts as a stimulant, increasing heart rate and blood pressure, raising body temperature, helping to keep a person awake, and heightening alertness, focus, and attention.1

-Benzodiazepines, often called benzos for short, are a class of central nervous system depressants that are regularly prescribed to treat anxiety and panic disorders, muscle tension, convulsant disorders, and insomnia, and to aid in the management of alcohol withdrawal symptoms.
-Functions of the central nervous system, like heart rate, blood pressure, respiration, and body temperature, are slowed and lowered by the presence of a benzo.
+Benzodiazepines, often called benzos for short, are a class of central nervous system depressants that are regularly prescribed to treat anxiety and panic disorders, muscle spasm, seizures and insomnia, and to aid in the management of alcohol withdrawal symptoms.
+Certain physiological functions under central nervous system control, like heart rate, blood pressure, respiration, and body temperature, may be slowed and lowered by benzos.2

 Interaction of Benzos and Cocaine on the Brain

-Cocaine is a short-acting drug that impacts levels of dopamine in the brain.
-Dopamine is one of the brain’s neurotransmitters that serves to act on energy levels and mood regulation.
-Elevated levels of dopamine can create an intense and euphoric “high.”
+Cocaine is a short-acting drug that markedly impacts the activity of dopamine in the brain.
+Dopamine is one of the brain’s neurotransmitters instrumental in movement and reward.
+Artificially elevated levels of dopamine activity can create an intense and euphoric high.1

-According to the 2015 National Survey on Drug Use and Health (NSDUH) published by the National Institute on Drug Abuse (NIDA), close to 15 percent of Americans aged 12 and older have reported abusing cocaine at some time in their lives.
-A cocaine high does not last very long and is generally followed by a significant “crash.”
-During this crash, an individual will usually feel fatigued, hungry, depressed, and both physically and mentally sluggish.
-These feelings may encourage a person to want to take more of the drug, often in a “binge” pattern.
-The intensity of the cocaine high and subsequent crash may also entice a person to take another drug like a benzo to “smooth” out these significant effects.
+According to the 2015 National Survey on Drug Use and Health (NSDUH), close to 15 percent of Americans aged 12 and older have reported abusing cocaine at some time in their lives.3 A cocaine high does not last very long and is often followed by a significant “crash.”
+During this crash, an individual may feel fatigued, hungry, depressed, and both physically and mentally sluggish.
+These feelings may encourage a person to continue using more of the drug, often in a “binge” pattern.4 The intensity of the cocaine high and subsequent crash may also entice a person to take another drug like a benzodiazepine to “smooth” out some of these significant “comedown” effects.

-They may be combined with a stimulant drug like cocaine in an attempt to counteract the sedative effects, helping a person to stay awake longer and have more energy.
-Individuals may also mix cocaine and benzos in order to enhance or prolong the high.
+Benzodiazepines may be combined with a stimulant drug, like cocaine, in an attempt to counteract some of their sedative effects, helping a person to stay awake longer and have more energy.
+Individuals may also mix cocaine and benzos in order to enhance or prolong a euphoric high.
 This practice is highly dangerous, however, as the combination of stimulant and depressant drugs can significantly impact brain chemistry, which can have numerous short-term and long-term consequences.6

 The combination of stimulant and depressant drugs can be highly dangerous and significantly impact brain chemistry.